Fat Cell Injections for Knee Osteoarthritis

 Yes, you will need to stop taking over-the-counter pain medications like NSAIDs or Acetaminophen for 7 days before any follow-up visit and prescription pain or anti-inflammatory medications for the duration of the study, except for Tramadol immediately after the procedure.
 You must also avoid NSAIDs for 7 days before and 2 weeks after the injection.

-Is Microfragmented Adipose Tissue a promising treatment for knee osteoarthritis?
+What evidence suggests that Microfragmented Adipose Tissue might be an effective treatment for knee osteoarthritis?

 This trial is for adults over 18 with knee osteoarthritis (K/L grade 2/3), who've tried physical therapy and pain meds like NSAIDs or Acetaminophen for at least 3 months without relief.
 They must be able to attend follow-ups, understand English, and women must not be pregnant or should be postmenopausal or sterilized.